The No. 1 Way to Use Irish Butter, According to Our Test Kitchen

 The concept of butter has been around for 10,000 years, according to the American Butter Institute.
-(Yep, that really exists!)
-But only recently, Irish butter has been flying off supermarket dairy shelves and making bakers melt.
+(Yep, that really exists.)
+It's a staple on its own for topping toast and pancakes, as a sauce, and is also a key ingredient for a lot of our favorite baking recipes.
+Here in America, it's common to just stock 4-packs of salted or unsalted butter sticks and call it a day.
+A quick glance in the dairy case, however, might bring your eye to a gold-wrapped block of butter.
+That's Irish butter, and it has been flying off supermarket dairy shelves and making bakers melt.
 We turned to Lynn Blanchard, Better Homes & Gardens Test Kitchen director to find out why—and how to use this in-fashion fat.

-Here's a breakdown of the other varieties of butter you might see during your next trip to the grocery store.
+Here's a breakdown of the other varieties of butter you might see on your next grocery store trip.

-- Traditional butter: Made with butterfat, milk proteins, and water, this solid dairy product contains up to 80 percent butterfat.
+- Traditional butter: Made with butterfat, milk proteins, and water, this solid dairy product contains up to 80% butterfat.

 - Clarified butter: This high smoke-point option, also known as ghee, is melted butter with the milk solids and water strained off.